marciorasf/marciorasf/README.md

 I'm a software engineer currently working at [Bume](https://bume.com/).

 I have a solid Node.js + React.js stack knowledge combined to SQL or NoSQL databases.
-I also can also work with python and C.
+I also can also work with Python and C.

-At the moment, I'm focused in learning software engineering concepts, including: architecture, cloud computing, clean code, design patterns and deep OOP concepts.
+At the moment, I'm focused in improve my knowledges in Data Structures and Algorithms and software engineering fundamentals.

 <br>